PPaszkiewicz/Tools/toolbox/README.md

 1 item view type and item heights have to be uniform regardless of their content.

 ### Reflection
-**IFieldReflector** - interface and utilities for reflecting fields and methods as simple delegates.
+**KMirror** - interface and utilities for reflecting fields and methods as simple delegates.
 See demo/tests for sample.

 ### Service
 **DirectBindService** - abstract marker interface for services that can be bound to directly (within same process).